Difference Between Presentor and Presenter

 The meaning of the word “presentour” is referred to a member of a jury of presentment or can even refer to an individual who presents.
 The word gained popularity as it was used extensively in daily speech.

 The word presentor is used in an informal context.
 Presentor is a spelling variant of the word “presenter”.
 The pronunciation of the word is ‘pri-‘zen-ter’.
-The alphabet ‘e’, in the word, is unstressed.
+The alphabet ‘e’ in the word is unstressed.

 The English dictionary considers “Presentor” as a misspelling.
 The word is an unheard term.
 The word is not used commonly because of error issues.

-Presentor is extensively referred to as host or hostess of an event, party, or organization.
+Presentor is extensively referred to as the host or hostess of an event, party, or organization.
 They are responsible for running the event successfully.
 A tour of a museum or exhibition can be done by a presenter.
 A presentor can also present an award.

 The word also denotes a person who is involved in introducing a royal person.